Tidwell/faeria-cards/README.md

 Get the cardlist from the faeria unity files
 --
-This is messy as shit.

 Since disunity doesn't extract from Unity5 asset files, we just parse the entire contents of the .asset file as ascii and hunt for the cardlist manually.

-It will break when things are updated - msg me if an update comes out and I haven't released a fix.
+It will break when things are updated.

 Hopefully, I can just delete this repo when Abrakam releases an official API or card list resource.

 The lastest version can be found [on the github page demo](http://tidwell.github.io/faeria-cards/)

-Install
+##Install

 `npm install`

 Download and extract DisUnity to ./disunity_v0.5.0 from `https://github.com/ata4/disunity/releases`

-Copy the `resources.assets` file to `./` from `~/Library/Application Support/Steam/SteamApps/common/Faeria/Faeria.app/Contents/Resources/Data`
+Copy the asset file

+`cp ~/Library/Application Support/Steam/SteamApps/common/Faeria/Faeria.app/Contents/Resources/Data/resources.assets ./`

+(I have no idea where this is on windows, happy hunting!)

-Get the raw dump
+Run disunity to get the raw hex dump from the asset file:

 `java -jar ./disunity_v0.5.0/disunity.jar asset unpack resources.assets`

-Convert the hex dump in `/resources/object_data.block` to the `build/output.js` via `npm start`
+Convert the hex dump in `/resources/object_data.block` to the `build/output.js`

-You can view the dump by opening `./public/index.html`
+`npm start`

+##View

+open `./public/index.html` or `./build/output.json` for the nice pretty version.

-Deploy github page
+## Deploy Demo

 Github pages deploy